-Note: For employed women aged 16 and older.
+Notes: For employed women aged 16 and older.
 All public sector workers are included in government; other sectors are private sector only.
+IWPR data on the distribution of employed men across industries by state can be found at www.statusofwomendata.org.

 Source: IWPR analysis of American Community Survey microdata (Integrated Public Use Microdata Series, Version 5.0).

+Table B2.10.
 Distribution of Women Across Broad Occupational Groups by State, 2013